 While it is possible to get nearly everything you need from food, it would take an inordinate amount of diligence, time, expense, and dedication to eat “perfectly clean” in order to fill in nutritional deficiencies and give the body the daily food-based cleansing that it needs to deal with the burdens of modern-day life.

 It would also require that we live our lives with a minimal amount of stress so we do not leach our bodies of precious minerals and B vitamins.

-Due to a myriad of factors, we find that nutritional supplements are very important to advance one’s health in the most effective manner.
+Due to a myriad of factors mostly out of our control, we find that high-quality supplements are very important to advance one’s health and fill in the nutritional gaps and protect your body against these factors.
 These factors can include the following:

 - processed foods

 - long-standing digestive disorders

 - genetic propensities for weaker organ/glandular systems or trouble detoxing pharmaceutical use